 Modules#

-Another thing we can do is apply modules in the model’s module tree at any point during computation, even if it’s out of order.
+We can also apply modules in the model’s module tree at any point during computation, even if they are out of order.

-Here we get the hidden states of the last layer like usual.
-We also chain apply model.transformer.ln_f and model.lm_head in order to “decode” the hidden states into vocabularly space.
-Applying softmax and then argmax allows us to then transform the vocabulary space hidden states into actually tokens which we can then use the tokenizer to decode.
+Here, we get the hidden states of the last layer like usual.
+We also chain apply model.transformer.ln_f and model.lm_head in order to “decode” the hidden states into the vocabulary space.
+Applying softmax and then argmax then transformz the vocabulary space hidden states into tokens that we can decode with the tokenizer.

 [2]: